dscho15/deep-learning-course/README.md

 The first lecture involves using KNN and PCA to predict the label of new images.

-Results by using KNN and PCA:
+Results by using KNN and PCA, and data reduction with a factor 1/6:
 - MNIST results : 0.9517
 - CIFAR10 results : 0.2889